 The good news is Nurses are beginning to understand that it is up to them to improve their working conditions.
 There are many Nursing career options that can continue to offer the satisfaction of helping others, while improving working conditions.
 The Career Builder study says that 30% of the surveyed Nurses are getting more education or a certification to expand their Nursing expertise.
 There are many areas where a Nurseís medical expertise is valuable, and Nurses are finally beginning to understand that.

 A Great Solution

 One area where the Nurseís medical expertise is very valuable is in the legal field.
 Any legal case involving medical records needs a medical expert to analyze and interpret those records, and who better than a Nurse.
 This is a great option because Nurses can work these cases for supplemental income while still working another job, or they can take on a full-time case load if they wish.
 You may have heard of the profession of Legal Nurse Consultant, but a lot has changed in recent years.
 There are now much more comprehensive training options that show Nurses exactly how to make money reviewing medical records in legal cases.
 Higher success rates are common from these comprehensive courses, and Nurses are earning great income at their own pace and on their own schedule.

-Nurses are the backbone of the healthcare industry, but they are obviously being taken advantage of by their employers.
+Nurses are the backbone of the healthcare industry and they proved this yet again when COVID-19 arrived, but they are obviously being taken advantage of by their employers.
 After sacrificing their physical and emotional health for the welfare of their patients, Nurses should be receiving much more respect.
 They must know that they deserve better, and it is up to them to take the initiative to protect themselves and improve their career.